taoito/AR-world-explorer/README.md

     Azure Cloud Service allows us to control the scaling level and memory usage in Azure.
 Web Role and Worker Role can scale independently from each other, giving us the flexibility to control resources for optimal pricing while still maintaining the service availability.
 For example:
   * In case where there are many users accessing from a few locations, more Azure Web Role instances can handle the higher amount of incoming requests, while only 1 Worker Role instance is needed to process the workload of gathering the extra details.
-  * In another case where there are fewer users accessing from many geographically distributed locations, then just 1 Web Role is sufficient to handle requests, but multiple
+  * In another case where there are fewer users accessing from many geographically distributed locations, then just 1 Web Role is sufficient to handle requests, but multiple Worker Role instances may be needed to get details for many distinct places/events.

 8. Sample Data Flow / Function Calls